aleos/leetcode/swift/Sources/LeetCode/Documentation.docc/Documentation.md

 # ``LeetCode``

-A library of algorithm solutions in Swift, sourced from LeetCode problems.
+A personal library of algorithm solutions implemented in Swift 6.

 ## Overview

-Each solution lives in a numbered enum (`P0001`, `P0002`, …) that namespaces its functions.
-Problems include full metadata — difficulty, topics, constraints, and a link back to LeetCode — right in the DocString, so everything is browsable in Xcode Quick Help.

-Built with Swift Testing and a TDD workflow: tests first, implementation second.
+This library serves as a reference for various LeetCode problems, focusing on professional Swift implementation and clear documentation.
+Each solution is developed using a Test-Driven Development (TDD) workflow with the **Swift Testing** framework.

+## Organisation

+To ensure the documentation is sorted chronologically while keeping source files easy to navigate, the following conventions are used:

+- **Namespaces (Enums)**: Prefixed with a four-digit zero-padded number (e.g., `P0017`) for correct sorting in the DocC browser.
+- **Source Files**: Named using the standard problem number and title (e.g., `17.LetterCombinations.swift`) for natural sorting in the file system.

+## Documentation Structure

+Documentation is split to provide information where it is most relevant:

+- **Implementation**: Contains the problem link, difficulty, topics, high-level description, and complexity analysis.
+- **Test Suite**: Contains boundary constraints and specific example data (Inputs/Outputs) for individual test cases.

-## Problems by difficulty
+## Topics

-### Easy
+### Easy Problems
 - ``P0026``
 - ``P0027``
 - ``P0088``